Alaska: Deep Backcountry

 Lake Clark National ParkDay 6: Farm Lodge

 We spend Days 6 and 7 at the remote, incredibly scenic Farm Lodge, located in Port Alsworth at the headwaters of Lake Clark.
 The Farm Lodge is a worthy reward after several days of trekking.
-Cabins face the water, neatly reflecting snowcapped peaks that rim the lake.
+Cabins face the water, neatly reflecting the mountain peaks that rim the lake.
 We’ll have options to hike, raft or look for wildlife here, plus seriously fresh home-cooking for our final feast.

 Book Alaska: Deep Backcountry